KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 * local AI features are designed to stay on-device where supported
 * guest browsing remains non-persistent
 * update behavior stays browser-controlled and installer-based rather than a hidden always-on patch service
+* normal installed browser clients can reach update-check and client check-in routes without depending on a bundled shared client secret in the shipped app files
 * certificate trust prompts can be skipped when the same bundled trusted-root certificate is already present, while new bundled replacement certificates may still require Windows confirmation
 * installed update handoff now performs an extra local save pass before closing so normal browser data is less likely to be lost during update installation
 * the local `AI & Diagnostics` panel now keeps its local draft and preview state when reopened instead of resetting that renderer-side state immediately